Baihakki Khaizan: Club career

-Return to Singapore again

-Baihakki rejoined LionsXII in May 2014.
-As part of his release, he would not face former club Johor Darul Takzim in their upcoming league fixture.

-Return to Malaysian Super League

-Baihakki returned to Malaysia and made his Johor Darul Takzim II F.C. debut in the 2015 Malaysia Premier League season.

-Warriors

-Baihakki returned to Singapore to play in the S.League for the 2017 campaign together with the Singapore captain, Shahril Ishak.
+Baihakki returned to Malaysia and made his Johor Darul Ta'zim II debut in the 2015 Malaysia Premier League season.
+Baihakki joins Warriors FC to play in the S.League for the 2017 campaign together with the Singapore captain, Shahril Ishak.
 Following the end of the season, Baihakki was not offered a contract extension and was left without a club and was reportedly considering his options with offers from several clubs within the region.
-He went for a trial with Saudi Arabian second-tier side Jeddah Club after he was set up by his agent while on an Umrah pilgrimage trip with his family.
+He went for a trial with Saudi Arabian second-tier side, Jeddah Club after he was set up by his agent while on an Umrah pilgrimage trip with his family.
 After impressing in a 5-day trial, Baihakki was offered a 4-month contract by the Saudi side until the end of the season.